-Global Contrarian is adaptive by nature.
+Global Diversified's futures strategies are adaptive by nature.
 On a daily basis, new price information is entered into the system and included in the calibration for the next day's trading signals.
-Markets evolve and the Investment Manager's estimated values reflect this new information.
-Although failure to reestimate system values by not incorporating new information can lead to a deterioration of the system's performance, a single day's information is expected to change the estimated values only marginally.
-The investment strategy is an evolving process and the Investment Manager may add or subtract to the list of markets traded.
+Markets evolve and the managed futures stategy's estimated values reflect this new information.
+Although failure to re-estimate system values by not incorporating new information can lead to a deterioration of the strategy's performance, a single day's information is expected to change the estimated values only marginally.
+The futures strategies are an evolving process and the Investment Manager may add or subtract to the list of markets traded.
 Should any modification result in a material change to the Investment Policy of the Fund, the Supplement shall be updated in accordance with the requirements of the Central Bank.